• Skip to primary navigation

 Drop by my kitchen and you are likely to find a bag of store-bought naan, pita, or some other flatbread.
 But did you know that you can make delicious flatbread at home, in a nonstick skillet?

-It just takes a few common kitchen ingredients, a bit of time (for the dough to rise) and before you know it, you’ll have a piping hot pile of flatbreads ready for anything from breakfast pizza topped with an egg, to wraps for grilled meat and veggies, curry, an addition to a charcuterie board, or simply to scoop up some homemade hummus.
-Pictured here with Thai Green Curry Chicken
+It just takes a few common kitchen ingredients, a bit of time (for the dough to rise) and before you know it, you’ll have a piping hot pile of flatbreads ready for anything from breakfast pizza topped with an egg, to wraps for grilled pork, souvlaki and veggies, curry, an addition to a charcuterie board, or simply to scoop up some homemade hummus.
+Pictured above with Thai Green Curry Chicken

 Print Recipe Pin Recipe